The drive to and from Skye (and there are 4 options) is an amazing road trip in itself so the journey is very much epic too!

 Published by

-scotlandmac
+scotlandmac and Annetravelsandhikes

 I've always felt the need to record travel and walking experiences, initially through photos and now through this site.
 It helps me re-live memories of some of the truly wonderful places which I have been privileged to enjoy.
-So far, my travels have taken me to a fair proportion of Southern Europe/the Mediterranean; to South Africa, Botswana, Namibia, Zimbabwe and Zambia, with lots of time on safari; and a little hiking and exploring in the Canadian Rockies, California, Utah and Arizona, Iceland and Norway.
+So far, my travels have taken me to a fair proportion of Southern Europe/the Mediterranean; the Alps; to South Africa, Botswana, Namibia, Zimbabwe and Zambia, with lots of time on safari; and a little hiking and exploring in the Canadian Rockies, California, Utah and Arizona, Iceland and Norway.
 Greenland and Spitsbergen was a dream which I fulfilled a couple of years back too.
+I visited Alaska in 2024 also and it was magnificent.I’ve enjoyed exploring much of Ireland too.
 My heart, however, will always be in Scotland which I still think is the most beautiful country I've seen anywhere.

 I love giving advice in Tripadvisor's Scotland Forum, under the scotlandmac moniker, about how to see the best of Scotland.

 I was lucky enough to escape the rat race 10 years ago, when an early retirement option came up and I waved goodbye to a long career which included teaching English and also being a Manager in Local Government.
 My passion is the Great Outdoors, walking and wildlife watching as well as taking photographs.
 I also enjoy ancient villages and pretty towns, great cities and gardens, old churches , castles and art galleries.
 And good food!
-And most of all, enjoying my two now grown up adult sons as they build their own lives and memories.
+And most of all, enjoying time with my two now grown up adult sons as they build their own lives and memories.

 There are a growing number of walks described in the blog but I am not some Wild Woman of the Mountains, fearless and intrepid (I wish).
 I suffer from vertigo which has got worse as I've got older so any walks herein, do not include anything scary.
 I avoid these types of experiences like the plague!